yuvtorres/kaggle-diamonds/README.md

 + diamonds_train.csv -> 11 columns included index, three of the not numeric (40345)
 + sample_submision.csv -> two columns, one id and two the price

+The columns of the data are:

+   -  carat:
+   -  cut:
+   -  color:
+   -  clarity:
+   -  depth:
+   -  table:
+   -  x,y,z:
+   -  price:

 ---
 ## Preprocess

-The preprocess of the data will include: dummies generation,
+The preprocess of the data include: dummies generation, numeric encoding, PCA, and filter outlayers.

+The result of this part of the process were differents dataframes to be evaluated for the models.

-### Dummies generation
+### Dummies generation and numeric encoding

+The

 ---
 ## The Algorithms